pybites/pybites.github.io-source/content/django-rest-tips-api.md

 > Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.
 Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.

-In api/serializers.py I add this code which is pretty similar to [working with forms in Django](https://docs.djangoproject.com/en/2.0/topics/forms/):
+In `api/serializers.py` I added this code which should look familiar if you have worked with the [Django Form](https://docs.djangoproject.com/en/2.0/topics/forms/) class:

 	from rest_framework import serializers